NCAS-CMS/cfdm/docs/_sources/philosophy.rst.txt

 The basic requirement of the reference implementation is to represent the logical CF data model in memory with a package of Python classes, and no further features.
-However, to be useful, the implementation must also have the practical functionality to read, write, and, to some extent, modify real-world netCDF datasets.
+However, to be useful, the implementation must also have practical functionality to read, write, inspect, and modify real-world netCDF datasets.

 In order to satisfy both needs there is a stand-alone core implementation, the :ref:`cfdm.core <class_core>` package, that